Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/TransformationAndComposition.md

 //set ellipse translucent color ellipse.FillColor = new Color(0.0f, 0.0f, 1.0f, 0.5f);

-//add the eliipse into the canvas view canvasView.AddDrawable(ellipse);
+//add the ellipse into the canvas view canvasView.AddDrawable(ellipse);

 //add the drawable group into the canvas view